AlmirSai/MVP_bot_voice_to_text_dl/README.md

 - **MacOS and Linux instructions**: Updated installation instructions for FFmpeg, Whisper, and Go using `brew` for MacOS and standard commands for Linux.
 - **Hyperlinks**: Added links to installation guides for external tools.
 - **Clarity**: Streamlined commands and instructions for easier understanding.

-This updated `README.md` is designed to be clear and informative for users on both MacOS and Linux, making it easier to set up and use the bot across platforms.